amitvinodsharma/ConsentManagement/README.md

 	<user username="deployer" password="deployer" roles="manager-script"/>
 	<user username="tomcat" password="s3cret" roles="manager-gui"/>
    ```
-3. Restart serivce and try to login to tomcat application from the browser.
+2.5.
+Restart serivce and try to login to tomcat application from the browser.
 This time it should be Successful

  ## D) Deploy on a Tomcat server

  ### *Jenkins Job name:* `Deploy_on_Tomcat_Server`

-# Deploy on a Tomcat server
-# *Jenkins Job name:* `Deploy_on_Tomcat_Server`

-### Pre-requisites
+### 1. Pre-requisites

-1. Jenkins server running
+1.1.
+Jenkins server running
-2. Tomcat Server running
+1.2.
+Tomcat Server running

-### Adding Deployment steps
+### 2. Adding Deployment steps

-1. Install 'deploy to container' plugin.
+2.1 Install 'deploy to container' plugin.
 This plugin needs to deploy on tomcat server.

   - Install 'deploy to container' plugin without restart
     - `Manage Jenkins` > `Jenkins Plugins` > `available` > `deploy to container`

-2. Jenkins should need access to the tomcat server to deploy build artifacts. setup credentials to enable this process. use credentials option on Jenkins home page.
+2.2 Jenkins should need access to the tomcat server to deploy build artifacts. setup credentials to enable this process. use credentials option on Jenkins home page.

 - setup credentials
   - `credentials` > `jenkins` > `Global credentials` > `add credentials`